layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 43.605n the addition of vanellas and other hot ingredients.
 The Aztecs flavored their chocolate with vanilla (*Vanilla planifolia*), which is native to Mexico and Belize, as well as other spices, including chili peppers (genus *Capsicum*), which have a native range that includes Mexico and the tropical Americas.
 Grainger was not necessarily thinking of the spiciness of ingredients when he referred to them as "hot," however.
 He may instead have meant that vanilla, pepper, and other spices were hot in a humoral sense: according to humoral theories of health, all foods possessed elemental qualities that reflected some combination of heat, moisture, coldness, or dryness.
 These foods could, in turn, impart those qualities to those who ate them and thus needed to be regulated to complement the humoral properties of consumers' bodies, which also were hot, cold, moist, or dry.

 [plant] 43.605n olive.
 The olive tree (*Olea europaea*) is widely distributed across the Mediterranean region, Africa, and Asia and has been cultivated in the Mediterranean for over five thousand years.
-It is a symbol of the Mediterranean.

 [plant] 43.605n *Madre de Cacao*. *Gliricidia sepium*.
 Its native range includes Mexico, Central America, and South America, and it is used as a shade tree for cacao and other plants.